Wovyn/lilygo-t-sim7000g-asset-tracker-example/README.md

 # lilygo-t-sim7000g-asset-tracker-example
 This is a simple example for using the Lilygo T-SIM7000G as an asset tracker.

+The sketch is using the following libraries that will have to be installed:

+TinyGSM for Cellular Modem support - https://github.com/vshymanskyy/TinyGSM ArduinoMQTTClient for MQTT Broker support - https://github.com/arduino-libraries/ArduinoMqttClient ArduinoHTTPClient for HTTP support - https://github.com/arduino-libraries/ArduinoHttpClient

+You can search for these libraries in the Arduino IDE Library Manager.

-To use this code you need to set several parameters in the code:
+To use this code you also need to set several parameters in the code:

 ```/*
  * Your cellular definitions